a-smith1441/auto-annotated-portfolio/content/pages/blog/post-four.md

 date: '2024-02-01'
 author: content/data/team/doris-soto.json
 excerpt: >-
-  Genrative AI will be a game changer in healthcare.
+  Generative AI will be a game changer in healthcare.
 Artificial intelligence’s revolutionary effects have radically changed how doctors and healthcare
 featuredImage:
   type: ImageBlock